longhotsummer/openbylaws.org.za/docs/guide.md

 *(Read more about [editing document metadata in Indigo](http://indigo.readthedocs.org/en/latest/guide/metadata.html).)*

+### Attachments

+When you imported your by-law Indigo saved your original document as an *attachment*.
+The openbylaws.org.za website will let users download your original version so that they can verify for themselves that what we're providing is accurate.
+To do this, the attachment must be correctly named.

+* Click **attachments** in the left hand menu
+* Click the pencil icon alongside your original document's name
+* Change the attachment filename to **source-enacted.pdf**

+This tells Indigo that this document is the original source of the by-law as it was first enacted.

+You can also delete and upload different attachments if you need to.

 ## 4. Proofing and editing

 Now you need to clean up what Indigo has imported.